fnngttrt/movie-barcode/README.md

 --avg: Uses the avg color of each frame, instead of a compressed version of the image.
 (Default: False)

+--blur: Adds a light blur to the final image (Default: False)

 --height: Sets the height of the final image (Default: same as src-video)

 -i --INTERVAL: Defines the interval where the frames get picked out of the video (Default: 1000 == every Second)